Xie Cheng: Historian

 Xie Cheng became a historian; his works include a notable example of the trend in the era for regional histories with his "Kuaiji xianxian zhuan" (会稽先贤传, "Biographies of the Former Worthies of Kuaiji").

 As part of Wu's claim to being successor of the Han and perhaps drawing on the material collected by his father, he also wrote over 100 volumes of the Hou Han Shu (後漢書), (Note: Note that this Hou Han Shu written by Xie Cheng was not the same as the Hou Han Shu (Book of the Later Han) by Fan Ye.
 There were 130 volumes in Xie Cheng's Hou Han Shu, but all except eight had been lost over the course of history.) which documented the history of the Eastern Han dynasty, it survived intact till Tang times though only fragments survive.
 It is considered by Rafe de Crespigny as an important source on the Later Han.

 His works are used by Pei Songzhi as part of the annotations to the Sanguozhi, providing accounts of Humu Ban's fate at the hands of Wang Kuang, an account of Wang Kuang, Zhao Yu's life, Wu Fu's failed assassination of Dong Zhuo, a mini biography of Lu Kang among other details, including accounts of fathers or male ancestors of famous officials like Lu Ji, Zhou Yu, Zang Hong.
 It is also used by Fan Ye's Hou Han Shu, Sima Guang in the Zizhi Tongjian, Han Bielenstein in Lo-yang and the Bureaucracy of Han Times, regularly cited in Rafe De Crespigny's commentary on the Tongjian and as a source by Richard B.Mather.

-However, not all his work is undisputed.
+However, not all his work is without controversy.
 De Crespigny raises questions about coverage of Wang Kuang's death and account of Humu Ban.
 His account of Cai Yong and Wang Yun's conversation before Cai Yong's death, though accepted by Sima Guang and Michael Loewe, was dismissed by Pei Songzhi as absurd and false while De Crespigny noted it as strange.